beademingstoestel/OpenSource_ventilator_lungs/httpServer/README.md

 - RepositoryMode: _mongo_ to use the database or _test_ to return random values
 - Port: the local port the http server should be listening on
 - ListenInterface: the interface the http server should be listening on
+- UpdateRate: the minimum time between websocket pushes of new data